15 Fast Ways to Reduce Utility Costs and Conserve Energy

-Follow these 14 Simple Tips and save on your energy bills.
+Follow these 15 simple tips and save on your energy bills while helping the environment.

 Save money by using small electric appliances